ulbios/lora/mb-server/README.md

     collado@hoth:0:~$ nc -u 127.0.0.1 1503
     {"msg": "A random message xD", "data": 5}

 With that you should be able to then query the server to get back the information it's updated.
 Nevertheless, the server's log messages should provide very verbosy information making the entire information update process very transparent.

+As usual, compilation can be achieved with:

+    $ GOOS=linux GOARCH=arm go build

+Please note this project is not currently deployed anywhere: it has been superseded by the implementation residing on `../mb-master`.